pocketzworld/url-shortener-tech-test/README.md

 Your solution must support running the URL shortener service with multiple workers.

-For example, it should be possible  to start two instances of the service, make a request to shorten a URL to one instance, and be able to resolve that shortened URL by sending subsequent request to the second instance.
+For example, it should be possible to start two instances of the service, make a request to shorten a URL to one instance, and be able to resolve that shortened URL by sending subsequent requests to the second instance.

 ## Getting Started